MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 1. On the client machine, run PowerShell as an administrator.

-1. To have Outlook display a justification message for your users if they try and send an unlabeled email, replace **Global** with the name of your policy, and run:
+1. To have Outlook display a justification message for your users if they try to send an unlabeled email, replace **Global** with the name of your policy, and run:

     ```PowerShell
     Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookUnlabeledCollaborationAction="Justify"}